deepshard/get-started-with-hyphae/README.md

     return PerplexitySearcher().run(researcher_prompt)
 ```

-**Key Concept**: Combine structured data (paper metadata) with AI reasoning to create expert-level capabilities.
+For more detailed comments and the complete implementation, see [`example_apps/Arxiv/arxiv.py`](example_apps/Arxiv/arxiv.py).

 ---

 ## Part 2: Building and Deploying Your App

 Now let's build and deploy this app so you can see it in action!
-Make sure you have hyphae installed and the TruffleOS client installed before proceeding.
-Head to the top of the page if you have not fullfiled both these requirements.
+Make sure you have [hyphae installed](#create-virtual-environment-and-install-hyphae) and the [TruffleOS client installed](https://www.notion.so/Get-Started-With-Truffle-1feca50492ab80248afae3ce41896356?source=copy_link) before proceeding.

 ### Step 1: Get the Code